 8. Expeditious reports through audit trails

-With a comprehensive record of all processes and information, case management allows for faster reporting of trends, metrics, and analytics.
+With a comprehensive record of all processes and information, automated case management allows for faster reporting of trends, metrics, and analytics.

-9. Personalized customer care
+9. Personalized customer service using Case Management

 Customers are provided a more personalized experience through analytics, live chat software, or messaging apps.
-Customer profiles can easily be pulled out so customer service reps can properly address the needs of the customer.
+Customer profiles can easily be pulled out so customer service representatives can properly address the needs of the customer.

 10. Self Service Portal

-Some case management systems can be used to provide customers self-service portals that empower them to resolve issues on their own.
+Some case management systems can be used to provide customers with self-service portals that empower them to resolve issues on their own.

 Here are some more common case management examples: